 So much so that it’s been difficult to keep up.

-Luckily, however, Google has managed to keep tabs on what has occupied out minds during the past seven months, revealing the top things that we have all been googling since the beginning of the year.
+Luckily, however, Google has managed to keep tabs on what has occupied out minds during the past seven months, revealing the top things that we have all been googling.

 Of course, we all started the year searching for the latest news about the fires burning across the country but that quickly switched to the looming danger presented to us all by the coronavirus, which turned out to be the top search completed between January and June.